ta6hbe/beerbase/README.md

 ## Hypermedia As the Engine Of Application State (HATEOAS)
 All records are returned wrapped inside {@code RepresentationModel<EntityModel>} or {@code RepresentationModel<CollectionModel<EntityModel>>}
-These are Spring Framework HATEOAS classes, that can be used to add the HTTP links that represeent each record.
+These are Spring Framework HATEOAS classes, that can be used to add the HTTP links that represent each record.

 ## Batch Operations - POST data to the Service.